NCI Affordable Cancer Technologies Program

 Program Management

-As a trans-divisional initiative, the ACTs Program management team includes representatives from many Divisions, Offices, and Centers of the National Cancer Institute.
-The trans-divisional, interdisciplinary nature of the management team is a unique feature and strength of the ACTs Program which promotes a more consolidated and balanced representation of technology interests and needs across the NCI.
+The ACTs Program management team includes representatives from many divisions, offices, and centers of NCI.
+The transdivisional, interdisciplinary nature of the management team is a unique feature and strength of the ACTs Program that promotes a more consolidated and balanced representation of technology interests and needs across NCI.

 Division, Office, or Center | Representative(s) | |